Many times we hear about companies wanting to get listed on the stock exchanges. The reverse of this can also happen and

 Delisted shares refer to the shares of a listed company that has been removed from stock exchange permanently for buying and selling purposes.

 Delisting of shares can be voluntary or involuntary, depending on the reason for delisting.

-A listed company’s shares get delisted from exchange for various reasons such as insufficient market capitalization, stock price not matching the required level, a company filing bankruptcy, failure to comply with exchange regulatory requirements merger and acquisitions, etc.
+A listed company’s shares get delisted from exchange for various reasons.
+These include insufficient market capitalization, a company filing bankruptcy, and failure to comply with exchange regulatory requirements.

-However, selling can be done on the over-the-counter market, which means you can look for a buyer outside the stock exchange.
+However, you can sell it on the over-the-counter market.
+This means you can look for a buyer outside the stock exchange.